Frances McDormand

 BirthdayJun 23, 1957

-BiographyFrances Louise McDormand (born Cynthia Ann Smith; June 23, 1957) is an American actress and producer.
-In a career spanning over four decades, she has gained acclaim for her roles in small-budget independent films.
-McDormand has received numerous accolades, including four Academy Awards, two Primetime Emmy Awards, and one Tony Award, making her one of the few performers to achieve the "Triple Crown of Acting".
-Additionally, she has received three BAFTA Awards and two Golden Globe Awards.
-McDormand's worldwide box office gross exceeds $2.2 billion.
+BiographyFrances Louise McDormand (born Cynthia Ann Smith; June 23, 1957) is an American actress and film producer.
+In a career spanning over four decades, McDormand has received numerous accolades, including four Academy Awards, two Primetime Emmy Awards, and a Tony Award, making her one of the few performers to achieve the "Triple Crown of Acting".
+Additionally, she has received three British Academy Film Awards, two Golden Globe Awards, and four Actor Awards.
+Recognized for her roles in small-budget independent films, McDormand's worldwide box office gross exceeds $2.2 billion.

 On television, McDormand produced and starred as the titular protagonist in the HBO miniseries Olive Kitteridge (2014), which won her the Primetime Emmy Awards for Outstanding Lead Actress in a Limited Series or Movie and Outstanding Limited or Anthology Series.
 She had previously been nominated for Outstanding Supporting Actress in a Limited Series or Television Movie for her work in the Showtime film Hidden in America (1996).
 On stage, McDormand made her Broadway debut in a revival of Awake and Sing!
 (1984).
 She went on to win the Tony Award for Best Actress in a Play for her role as a troubled single mother in Good People (2011).
 She was previously nominated for her performance as Stella Kowalski in the 1988 revival of A Streetcar Named Desire.